María Trinidad Sánchez: Early conspiracies

-Bust of María Trinidad Sánchez in Parque Independencia, Santo Domingo, Dominican Republic.

 As was required, Trinidad Sánchez had no interest in politics.
 However, there is no doubt that she shared her brother's point of view against Haitian domination.
 The social position of Narciso Sánchez, as has been seen, of promotion processes since the colonial phase, explains his hostility to the Haitian regime established in 1822 by Jean-Pierre Boyer, despite the measures he took in favor of slaves and freedmen.
 Despite his humble origins, Narciso frequented high places, which led him to share his points of view.
 Lugo Lovatón assures that “he was fond of Spain,” among other things because his father Fernando “lived contentedly and in peace when the ‘whites’ who emigrated when Toussaint Louverture invaded.”
 Hence, when, in 1824, the promulgation of measures aimed at the destruction of the large traditional livestock property, gave rise to an aborted rebellion against the Haitian regime, Narciso Sánchez joined the conspiracy through Agustín Acosta, one of the ringleaders.
 The authorities learned of the plot through the denunciation of a subject whom Narciso had informed of some plans.
 For this reason, he was arrested along with other conspirators; but while several received sentences, Narciso was only the subject of a severe reprimand for not having communicated what he knew.

 From then on, Narciso Sánchez limited himself to daily life, like almost the entire population, but his views must have influenced his son Francisco, although in a relative way.
 The father, although in favor of the break from Haiti, did not have a national conception, since he was overcome with skepticism about the political potential of the Dominican people.
 Tradition relates that, on the occasion of appointments to important public positions of people lacking merit, he expressed to his son: “Convince yourself, Francisco; This may be a country, but it will never be a nation.”
 This conviction explains why he did not get involved in political affairs again and that he even implicitly harbored certain illusions about the annexation of 1861, despite the execution of his son at the beginning.